 For more information, contact the Office of Title IX Compliance at 325-942-2022.

 If You Need Immediate Help

-Contact the University Police Department at 325-942-2071.
-UPD will help you complete a police report and begin a criminal investigation, reach out to the director of Title IX compliance/Title IX coordinator, and assist you in coordinating any medical needs.
+Contact the University Police Department (UPD) at 325-942-2071.
+UPD will help you complete a police report and begin a criminal investigation, reach out to the Title IX coordinator, and assist you in coordinating any medical needs.